Call for Workshops

-- Short bio of the organizers
+- Short bio of the organisers

-Curated by the workshops chairs.
+The selection will be curated by the workshops chairs.
 Please note that for workshop proposals of comparable quality, preference will be given to workshops containing discussion, interactive sessions and a diverse organisation team.

 Workshops are not submitted anonymously, i.e. instructors do not remove their names and affiliations from their submission materials.

-Accepted DC proposals will be included in the ACM Digital Library as part of the MobileHCI 2021 Adjunct Proceedings.
+Accepted workshop submissions will be included in the ACM Digital Library as part of the MobileHCI 2021 Adjunct Proceedings.
 ACM will send you a copyright form, which you have to complete.
 Once completed, ACM will provide you the copyright information to be put into your paper.
 You can then submit the camera-ready version (including the copyright notice) through the submission system.
 The official publication date is the date the proceedings are made available in the ACM Digital Library.

-Responsibility of Workshop Organizers
+Responsibility of Workshop Organisers

 Please keep the following responsibilities in mind when submitting a workshop proposal:

-- Set up a webpage: Organizers of an accepted workshop are encouraged to set up and maintain a web page with information about their workshop (deadlines, CfP, programme, templates, accepted papers/participants, organisers, etc.).
+- Set up a webpage: Organsers of an accepted workshop are encouraged to set up and maintain a web page with information about their workshop (deadlines, CfP, programme, templates, accepted papers/participants, organisers, etc.).
 We will include the link to the workshop’s page on the official MobileHCI workshop site.